natgo/wt-wiki-scraper/wikitext-transpiled/ground/IS-4M.md

 * Priority target for the enemy team due to its fearsome reputation
 * Long reload of 25 seconds
-* Frontal armour has small but noticeable weak spot below the gun barrel, where the turret meets the hull, and shots coming through it often one-shot IS-4M
+* Frontal armour has a small but noticeable weak spot below the gun barrel, where the turret meets the hull, and shots coming through it often one-shot IS-4M
 * Ammo rack in the back of the turret; if a shell penetrates, the ammo could detonate
-* Can be vulnerable to tanks equipped with HEAT and APFSDS, although early HEAT shells are often used by short light tanks and tend to land at a very high angle and may fail to penetrate, unlike late HEAT-FS
+* Can be vulnerable to tanks equipped with HEAT, APDS and APFSDS
 * Armour penetration for the shells can be lacking at the rank
+* Packed crew can be knocked out easily in a single shot
+* Very little gun depression

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->